cheffplayer/Kongbot/README.md

 ------------

 This bot uses the Mitsuku AI to produce automated responses to messages that it recieves in Kongregate chat.
-It is currently in active development, so expect it to improve in the future.
+It also uses methods such as realistic delays between messages, typos, and bad grammar to try to mimic human-behavior.